 An exciting new project is a UN initiated platform for transformative learning initiatives in Uppsala, a so called “Regional Centre of Expertise on Education for Sustainable Development.”
 This will continue to be developed within the Uppsala centre for sustainable development in collaboration with a wide collection of societal actors and organizations.
-The work to establish the platform will continue throughout 2013, and student involvement is welcome.
+The work to further develop the platform will continue throughout 2015, and involvement from everyone interested is most welcome.

 The CEMUS Forum also works as a launching pad for student project ideas.
 Support can be given in the form of people to bounce ideas off of, access to a broad contact network, use of a variety of venues, help with marketing campaigns/advertising and economic support.
 Projects are initiated through a dialogue with Forum staff, and in close collaboration with Cemus Roots.

 During 2014 and 2015 you can get involved in the following existing projects: